olumideolufy29/Assemment/README.md

         (col("HETELAVL") == "1") &
         (col("HEPHONEO") == "1")
     ).count()
-    print(f"Number of responders without telephone at home but can access telephone elsewhere and accept telephone      interview: {telephone_access_counts}")
+    Number of responders without telephone at home but can access telephone elsewhere and accept telephone interview: 6725

     ```
+Number of responders without telephone at home but can access telephone elsewhere and accept telephone interview: **6725**

 4.